 - 1.34 Topics/requests for the Clinical Senate should come from or through: - Commissioners with a Lead commissioner acting as the sponsor for the proposal.
-These could be: - Clinical Commissioning Groups (at least two) - NHS England & Improvement - Specialised Commissioning - Local Authorities (at least two in relation to healthcare commissioning) - Health and Well Being Boards, acting in concert, where appropriate - Members of the Clinical Networks acting through the Clinical Director and in concert with a sponsoring commissioner - Public Health England
+These could be: - Integrated Care Boards or Systems - NHS England - Specialised Commissioning - Local Authorities - Health and Well Being Boards, acting in concert, where appropriate - Members of the Clinical Networks acting through the Clinical Director and in concert with a sponsoring commissioner

-- Provider organisations - Proposed by the Senate to a Commissioner - 1.35 Clinical Review topics could be proposed by a Clinical Commissioning Group and/or NHS England & Improvement assurance teams. - 1.36 The Senate Council should assess the relevance of the discussion topics; however, the following principles guide the determination of issues for deliberation by the Clinical Senate: - The proposed discussion topics should be issues to which the Senate can add value. - While the Clinical Senate is clinical in its membership, discussion topics should not be restricted to those having a clinical basis. - Proposed topics should be of significant and of strategic importance to health and social care transformation. - 1.37 The Senate Council has 2 main approaches to considering issues:
+- Provider organisations - Proposed by the Senate to a Commissioner - 1.35 The Senate Council should assess the relevance of the discussion topics; however, the following principles guide the determination of issues for deliberation by the Clinical Senate: - The proposed discussion topics should be issues to which the Senate can add value. - While the Clinical Senate is clinical in its membership, discussion topics should not be restricted to those having a clinical basis. - Proposed topics should be of significant and of strategic importance to health and social care transformation. - 1.36 The Senate Council has 2 main approaches to considering issues: